operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/references/markers.md

 	- Configures the kind's display name.
 - `+operator-sdk:csv:customresourcedefinitions:resources={{Kind1,v1alpha1,dns-name-1},{Kind2,v1,"dns-name-2"},...}`
 	- Configures the kind's resources.
+- `+operator-sdk:csv:customresourcedefinitions:order=1`
+	- Configures the order of this type in the list.
+Markers with order omitted have the highest order, i.e. are at the end of the list.
+If more than one marker has the same order, the corresponding descriptions will be sorted alphabetically and placed above others with higher orders.
+Pre-existing list elements in the CSV will be appended to the set of other elements in the order corresponding to its index.

 Possible field-level markers, all of which must contain the `type=[spec,status]` key-value pair:
 - `+operator-sdk:csv:customresourcedefinitions:type=[spec,status],displayName="some field display name"`
 	- Configures the field's display name.
 - `+operator-sdk:csv:customresourcedefinitions:type=[spec,status],xDescriptors={"urn:alm:descriptor:com.tectonic.ui:podCount","urn:alm:descriptor:io.kubernetes:custom"}`
 	- Configures the field's x-descriptors.
+- `+operator-sdk:csv:customresourcedefinitions:type=[spec,status],order=1`
+	- Configures the order of this type in the list.
+Markers with order omitted have the highest order, i.e. are at the end of the list.
+If more than one marker has the same order, the corresponding descriptions will be sorted alphabetically and placed above others with higher orders.

 Top-level `kind`, `name`, and `version` fields are parsed from API code.
 All `description` fields are parsed from type declaration and `struct` type field comments.